bachhu/git-tutorial-beginners/readme.md

-#this is readme file
+#this is read me file
-Thank you
+Thank you, Saketh